agx/libcmatrix/README.md

 ## Getting started

    See `examples` directory for examples on how to use the library.
-   You shall have to use libcmatrix as a subproject.
+   You typically use it as a [meson subproject](./doc/build-howto.md).

    Currently libcmatrix provides no API nor ABI guarantee until it's stable enough.

 ## Known users